dnth/dnth.github.io/content/portfolio/comparing_yolox_models_weights_and_biases/index.md

 To gauge the quality of the model, we can look at the `COCOAP50_95` plot or also known as the COCO Metric or mean average precision (mAP) plot.
+The higher the mAP value, the better the model performs.
 This plot shows how well the model performs on the validation set as we train the model.
 {{< figure_resizing src="mAP.png" >}}